LucieBertiere/Rating-toxic-comments/README.md

 Using this ensemble method helped us to go over the 0.8 of accuracy, and increase it by 0.02.

+#### Using Linear Regression

+with weights

+We have the same results as in most of the papers, the Ridge Regression tends to have a better accuracy thanks to its coefficients selection.

 ## Bibliography